kuasya/fitting_solar_flares/README.md

-# fitting of solar flares
+# APPROXIMATION of solar flares

 The previously prepared spectra of the considered solar flare were fitted in the XSPEC package with a time resolution of 256 ms and 1024 ms.